AlexanderRichey/yagss/README.md

 # 🐐 yagss

 `yagss` is short for *yet another generator of static sites*. `yagss` supports blogs and non-blogs.
-It uses [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) style templates via [pongo2](https://github.com/flosch/pongo2), supports markdown, RSS feed generation, cache-busting of static assets, and minifies output by default.
-Unlike [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/), there are no themes--just HTML templates and CSS, which you fully control.
+It uses [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) style templates via [pongo2](https://github.com/flosch/pongo2), supports markdown (with codeblock syntax highlighting), RSS feed generation, cache-busting of static assets, and minifies output by default.
+Unlike [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/), there are no themes–just HTML templates and CSS, which you fully control.

 `yagss` is intended help make simple websites where all you really need is some HTML, CSS, and maybe a bit of JavaScript.
 See the quickstart and documentation below for more information.